isomerpages/ogp-dunman/_academic/Subjects Overview.md

 All DHP Year 1 and 2 students of DHP will take the following subjects:

-All DHP Year 1 and 2 students of DHP will take the following subjects:

 | Examinable Subjects | Non-Examinable Subjects |
 | --- | --- |
 | English Language | Appreciation of Chinese Culture |